 The huge number of people commuting and travelling in general is generating a lot of traffic data.
 This data can be collected and used to drive a city planning department’s decision-making.
 The more data that is collected, the better information and knowledge there will be to make better decisions, improve safety and reduce both congestion and pollution.

 While video can provide accurate data collection, it can only do so in optimal conditions.
-IndiGO sensors can capture data at night, providing 24-hour coverage of intersections.
+Bluecity sensors can capture data at night, providing 24-hour coverage of intersections.
 What’s more, the sensors function just as accurately during extreme weather conditions such as snow and rain.
 City planners can capture data on road usage without gaping holes in the data collection periods.

 Once a city chooses its solution for collecting traffic data, it must make sure to maintain it.
 Obviously, the cost of maintenance should be considered when looking at adoption.
 The total cost of ownership will include the cost of the technology, installation and maintenance.
-IndiGO technology is not only easy to install but the lidar sensors require little to no ongoing maintenance.
+Bluecity technology is not only easy to install but the lidar sensors require little to no ongoing maintenance.

-Unlike other data collection methods, only one IndiGO sensor is needed to cover an entire intersection and capture traffic data in four directions.
+Unlike other data collection methods, only one lidar sensor is needed to cover an entire intersection and capture traffic data in four directions.
 This represents a significant cost savings for cities compared to other traffic data collection methods.
 Multiple cameras and inductive loops would be required in order to obtain the same coverage.
 Plus, installation and maintenance for these other methods is more costly.

 There are many benefits to collecting traffic data with a solution that leverages artificial intelligence (AI).
 Accuracy of the data collection is enhanced by the simple fact that the algorithms improve as the system continues to collect more data.
-IndiGO takes advantage of this machine learning and can provide advanced analytics that predict the best outcomes according to the data being collected.
+Bluecity takes advantage of this machine learning and can provide advanced analytics that predict the best outcomes according to the data being collected.